 The Alzheimer's Drug Discovery Foundation (ADDF) is wholly committed to the discovery and development of an effective treatment, and a cure, for Alzheimer's disease.
-To date, the ADDF has invested more than $65 million to fund 450 drug research programs at academic centers and biotechnology companies in 18 countries.
+To date, the ADDF has invested more than $66 million to fund over 450 drug research programs at academic centers and biotechnology companies in 18 countries.

 Where We Fund

 The ADDF is supporting some of the most promising and diverse research projects in the world.
 Currently, we are investing in researchers in Australia, Belgium, Canada, China, Finland, France, Germany, Israel, Italy, the Netherlands, Spain, Sweden, Switzerland, Taiwan, the United Kingdom and the United States.

 What We Fund

 The ADDF is focused on translating the knowledge we have gained about the underlying causes of Alzheimer’s disease into drugs.
 We fund programs in both academia and biotechnology companies worldwide, with priority funding in drug discovery and preclinical drug development, early detection, clinical trials and prevention.